Outbreak page

 Manual Updates Twice Daily

 This page is manually updated.
-Counts use the most recent WHO briefing as the primary source; ECDC and CDC are used for cross-verification and route detail.
+Counts use the latest official source by date; WHO briefings anchor the outbreak narrative, while ECDC daily updates are used for the latest status split.
+CDC is used for clinical and transmission context.
 See methodology.

 Primary Sources